moliver28/research-handbook/content/handbook/engineering/development/dev/plan/_index.md

 #### Estimating effort

-We use a lightweight system of issue weighting to help with capacity planning, with the knowledge that [things take longer than you think](https://erikbern.com/2019/04/15/why-software-projects-take-longer-than-you-think-a-statistical-model.html).
+When weighting an issue for a milestone, we use a lightweight approach with the knowledge that [things take longer than you think](https://erikbern.com/2019/04/15/why-software-projects-take-longer-than-you-think-a-statistical-model.html).
 These weights are used for capacity planning and the main focus is on making sure the overall sum of the weights is reasonable.